MuzaZelenska/Bootcamp_Workbooks/README.md

 - How it impacts working with data
 - What could happen if it is breached

-Worked with the retail-sales_dataset.xlsx file — sorted data, used the SUM and AVERAGE functions, applied filters to show top results, used the MAX and SWITCH functions, and applied conditional formatting.
+Sorted data, used the SUM and AVERAGE functions, applied filters to show top results, used the MAX and SWITCH functions, and applied conditional formatting.
 Created a pivot table and learned how to use it to analyse and visualise data effectively.

 Created different types of charts — a line chart, a pie chart, and a column chart — and learned how to use them.
 I discovered that data visualisation supports analysis and interpretation by clearly showing patterns, relationships, and trends.